 • Science and Engineering

-Pre-professional programs in law and medicine are available, along with the Honors College and study abroad opportunities in more than 75 countries around the world.
+Pre-professional programs in Law and Medicine are available, along with the Honors College and study abroad opportunities in more than 50 places around the world.

-FINANCIAL AID: Scholarships are awarded to students with top grade point averages and SAT/ACT minimums of 1850/28.
+FINANCIAL AID: Scholarships are awarded to students with top grade point averages, minimum SAT scores of 1850, and minimum ACT scores of 28.
 Partial financial aid grants are available to incoming undergraduates and are based on financial need.
-Applicants wishing to be considered for financial aid should submit the College Board’s CSS/Financial Aid PROFILE by March 1.
+Applicants wishing to be considered for financial aid should submit the College Board’s CSS/Financial Aid PROFILE by February 1.